Phocaea burning, June 1914. Photos: Félix Sartiaux.

 The pillage of Foça (Gr: Φώκαια or Phocaea) and the massacre of over 100 Greeks in June of 1914 was committed during the early phase of the Greek Genocide.
 While the death toll by direct killing was on a relatively small scale, the plan to force Greeks to flee en masse was accomplished.
-The massacre and looting at Foça not only resulted in the mass expulsion of the Greeks of the town, it also led to over 100,000 Greeks from the surrounding region abandoning their homes and seeking refuge in Greece and the neighboring islands.
+The massacre and looting at Foça not only resulted in the mass expulsion of the Greeks of the town, it also led to over 100,000 Greeks from the surrounding region abandoning their homes and seeking refuge in Greece and the neighboring islands as a result of similar persecutory measures.

-The pillage and massacre at Foça was not an isolated attack.
-It was part of a wider policy to rid the Aegean coastline of Asia Minor of its vast Greek communities.
+The pillage and massacre at Foça was part of a wider policy to rid the Aegean coastline of Asia Minor of its vast Greek communities.
 The policy was put in place by the CUP (Committee for Union and Progress) political party as early as 1913 in the regions of Thrace and the Sea of Marmora and continued in the region around Smyrna in 1914, before the start of the First World War.

 During the night, the organized bands continued the pillage of the town.
 At the break of dawn there was continual tres nourrie firing before the houses.
 Going out immediately, we four, we saw the most atrocious spectacle of which it is possible to dream.
 This horde, which had entered the town, was armed with Gras rifles and cavalry muskets.
 A house was in flames.
 From all directions the Christians were rushing to the quays seeking boats to get away in, but since the night there were none left.
 Cries of terror mingled with the sound of firing.
 The panic was so great that a woman with her child was drowned in sixty centimetres of water.2